HadrienG2/code-that-counts/src/simd-ilp.md

 not need yet but are going to use later on in this book.
 Let's go through them
 briefly:

-- The trait is parametrized on an inner integer type, to that we can use all of the integer widths supported by a given SIMD vector type later on.
+- The trait is parametrized on an inner integer type, so that we can use all of the integer widths supported by a given SIMD vector type later on.
 - Reduction from a SIMD vector of counters to a single 64-bit integer is performed through a series of recursive steps: